-Now, just as you’re savoring your successes, the latest research suggests that low levels of iron can worsen attention deficit hyperactivity disorder (ADHD) symptoms in children with the condition.
+Now, just as you’re savoring your successes, the latest research suggests that low levels of iron can worsen attention deficit hyperactivity disorder (ADHD) symptoms.

 You know how important iron is to the body, carrying oxygen to the muscles and organs.
 But it also plays an important role in the brain, affecting production of the key neurotransmitter, dopamine.

-What does this mean to your child?
+What does this mean to you or your child?
 Read on.
-We’ll help you figure out if he’s getting enough of this vital mineral.
+We’ll help you figure out if you're getting enough of this vital mineral.

 Low Iron and ADHD

-When you think of a child who is iron deficient, you envision one who is pale and tired — not a hyperactive child, bouncing off walls.
+When you think of someone who is iron deficient, you envision a person who is pale and tired — not a hyperactive child, bouncing off walls.
 Well, think again.
 A 2004 study, published in the Archives of Pediatrics and Adolescent Medicine, found that 84 percent of children with ADHD had significantly lower levels of iron, compared with 18 percent of kids without ADHD.
 The lower the levels of ferritin — a protein found inside cells that store iron — the more severe the symptoms.

 A small study, published this year in Pediatric Neurology, showed that symptoms improved when iron-deficient children with ADHD took an iron supplement.

-If you suspect your child has low levels of iron, talk with your doctor about doing a ferritin test (see “Low-Iron Indicators,” left).
-Never give your child iron supplements without a blood test and your doctor’s approval.
+If you suspect you or your child have low levels of iron, talk with your doctor about doing a ferritin test (see “Low-Iron Indicators,” left).
+Never start iron supplements without a blood test and your doctor’s approval.
 Too much iron can block the absorption of zinc, copper, and manganese.
 Keep iron supplements out of the reach of small children.

-Diet, not supplements, is the safest way to increase your child’s iron levels.
+Diet, not supplements, is the safest way to increase iron levels.

 Iron-rich foods include: